The Mortal Instruments: City of Bones: Pre-production

 While shopping the film prospect around, author Cassandra Clare had difficulty finding a studio interested in making a film with a female in the lead role.
 Studios asked her to switch the lead to a male character, which she refused.
+The film is a co-production of the Germany company Constantin Film Produktion GmbH and Canadian company Don Carmody Productions and a co-production with Unique Features.
+Scott Stewart had initially been attached to direct the film, but he left to produce a television series based on Legion.
+Harald Zwart replaced him shortly after.

+Casting

 On December 9, 2010, it was announced that Lily Collins had been cast in the role of Clary Fray.
 Alex Pettyfer was originally offered the role of Jace Wayland, but turned it down.
 Alexander Ludwig, Ed Speleers and Leebo Freeman tested for the role but it went to Jamie Campbell Bower.
 Xavier Samuel, Nico Tortorella, Max Irons, and Douglas Booth were also in consideration.

-The film is a co-production of the Germany company Constantin Film Produktion GmbH and Canadian company Don Carmody Productions and a co-production with Unique Features.

-Scott Stewart had initially been attached to direct the film, but he left to produce a television series based on Legion.
-Harald Zwart replaced him shortly after.